 Fortunately for me (and you!), they blessed off on the idea.

 I began work immediately, expanding my plan, talking to prospective writers, and lining up the magazine’s first big story.
 My newfound mission was akin to hopping a train traveling at full speed, but I was up to the challenge.
-BRCC’s Coffee, or Die Magazine was born.
+BRCC’s Coffee or Die Magazine was born.

 What’s in a name?

 We initially experimented with a few different names for this new magazine, but much like a good coffee roast, getting it right often requires a few attempts.
-We eventually settled on Coffee, or Die Magazine.
+We eventually settled on Coffee or Die Magazine.
 This title reflects the magazine’s coffee roots, ties into existing branding, and, unlike the other two names, embodies the company’s edgy nature.
-But what really sold the idea was the root phrase it was based on: Join, or Die.
+But what really sold the idea for me was the root phrase it was based on: Join, or Die.